Zertz/react-headless-tabs/README.md

 ## Features

-- 🌱 Under 1KB minified and gzipped
+- 🌱 Under 1KB minified and gzipped!
 - 🚛 Bring your own DOM!
 - ✨ Correctly handles dynamic tabs, no more empty tab panels!
 - 🤹‍♂️ Well suited for complex use cases, like drag and drop!
+- 🚀 Built-in lazy rendering!

 ## Getting started